crose72/OperationSquirrel/squirreldefender/README.md

     - Execute `./run.sh dev orin` (or whatever jetson you're using)
     - Make changes to the code
     - Recompile the code
-3. Build the SquirrelDefender container
+3. Build the squirreldefender container
     - Execute `./build.sh squirreldefender orin` (or whatever jetson you're using)
     - (Choose N if you don't need to push the container to docker hub - since you're at the park I don't think you do)
 4. Enable the squirreldefender service (if not already enabled)